epiverse-trace/simulist/README.md

 #> To retrieve the short citation use the 'get_citation' function
 ```

-To simulate a linelist for COVID-19 with an assumed reproduction number
+To simulate a line list for COVID-19 with an assumed reproduction number
 (`R`) of 1.1 we use the `sim_linelist()` function.

 ``` r